1990 Los Angeles Raiders season: Conference Championship

 Raiders head coach Art Shell became the first African-American coach to take his team to a conference championship game, but the results were not in his favor.

 The Bills shredded the Raiders, limiting quarterback Jay Schroeder to 13 of 31 completions for 150 yards and intercepting him 5 times, while also holding running back Marcus Allen to just 26 yards on 10 carries.
 On offense, the Bills amassed 502 total yards, including 202 yards on the ground.
 Running back Thurman Thomas rushed for 138 and a touchdown while also catching 5 passes for 61 yards, while running back Kenneth Davis tied an AFC playoff record with 3 rushing touchdowns.
 Buffalo also set an NFL playoff record by scoring 41 points in the first half.
 Bills quarterback Jim Kelly threw for 300 yards and two touchdown passes to wide receiver James Lofton, who finished the game with 5 receptions for 113 yards.
 Thomas recorded a 12-yard touchdown run, while Davis scored from 1 yard, 3 yards, and 1 yard out.
 Linebacker Darryl Talley returned one of his two interceptions 27 yards for a touchdown.

 On Buffalo's opening drive, Kelly completed six consecutive passes, the last one a 13-yard touchdown throw to Lofton after he recovered a fumbled snap in shotgun formation.
 The Raiders responded with a 41-yard field goal from Jeff Jaeger, but Buffalo stormed back with another touchdown just four plays after the ensuing kickoff, set up by Kelly's 41-yard completion to Lofton.
 After a punt, Los Angeles defensive back Gary Lewis intercepted a pass from Kelly.
 But two plays later, Talley intercepted a pass from Schroeder and returned it for a touchdown.
 The Raiders were forced to punt on their next possession, and Buffalo stormed down the field again, scoring with a 1-yard touchdown run by Davis on fourth down and goal.
 An interception by Nate Odomes set up Davis' second touchdown less than a minute later, and before the half ended, Lofton caught his second touchdown pass to give the Bills a 41–3 first half lead.

 Buffalo increased their lead to 48–3 with Davis' third touchdown on the first play of the fourth quarter.
 Later on, Scott Norwood closed out the scoring with a 39-yard field goal.

 Buffalo recorded a total of six interceptions, the third highest total ever in a single NFL game.
 Defensive back Mark Kelso recorded his fourth career postseason interception in the game, a Bills' record.
+Raiders lost and in 1991 finished 9-7 but lost to the Chiefs 10-6.